Dwayne Fields and Caroline Pantling

 What's Your Map?
 Live at the British Library

-In this extra special live episode at the British Library, Jerry will be speaking to explorer and the UK's Chief Scout Dwayne Fields, who will be accompanied by Head of the Scout Heritage Collection, Caroline Pantling.
+In this special live episode, Jerry speaks to explorer and Chief Scout Dwayne Fields, who is accompanied by Head of the Scout Heritage Collection, Caroline Pantling.

-They will shine a spotlight on the innovative, hand-drawn maps of the Scout movement founder Lieutenant-General Robert Baden-Powell (1857-1941), and talk about the importance of imagination and adventure!
+They shine a spotlight on the innovative, hand-drawn maps of the Scout movement founder Lieutenant-General Robert Baden-Powell (1857-1941), and talk about the importance of imagination and adventure.

-The maps they will be discussing in the episode are illustrations from Baden-Powell's 1915 book "My Adventures as a Spy".
+The maps they discuss in the episode are illustrations from Baden-Powell's 1915 book "My Adventures as a Spy".
 The book recounts Baden-Powell's own experiences in the military and his career in espionage, and feature his charming hand-drawn maps hidden in natural history sketches.

-Public domain, via Project Gutenberg.
-Original image vectorised and colour inverted, Oct2025.
+Public domain via Project Gutenberg.
+Vectorised and colour inverted October 2025.

 "This sketch of a butterfly contains the outline of a fortress, and marks both the position and power of the guns.
 The marks on the wings between the lines mean nothing, but those on the lines show the nature and size of the guns, according to the keys below."